80% of river plastic

 Interceptor Solutions

-No one river is the same.
+No two rivers are the same.
 Factors like river width, depth, flow speed, debris composition, seasonality, and tides all have a major influence on the success of a river intervention.
 To tackle different types of scenarios, we have a family of technology solutions to choose from, ranging from high tech to low tech.
 Besides the ones listed below, we investigate the most suitable and effective ways to intercept plastic in other rivers on a case-by-case evaluation, and more solutions will be added to our portfolio.

 Interceptor Original

 The Interceptor Original is our first river cleanup technology.
 The Interceptor Original is a high-tech solution with solar-powered mechanics, smart processing, and connectivity for easy performance tracking.
 It is designed for series production, and in December 2020, we entered a partnership with Konecranes to begin manufacturing for more locations.
 Due to its autonomous and large cleaning capacity, this is the primary technology we evaluate for feasibility in any new river we plan to tackle.
-We currently have deployed this technology in five locations: Indonesia, Malaysia, the Dominican Republic, Vietnam, USA (California).
+We currently have deployed this technology in six locations: Indonesia, Malaysia, the Dominican Republic, Vietnam, USA, and Thailand.
 To learn more, visit our Interceptor Original page:

 Boyan Slat and Interceptor 004 in the Dominican Republic